NightPhantom/fractal-webgl/README.md

 - Smooth zoom and pan controls with mouse and keyboard support
 - Interactive UI with buttons for navigation
 - Dynamic color cycling with adjustable animation speed
+- Adjustable iteration count to increase and decrease level of detail.
+- Screenshot capture functionality.
+- FPS counter for real-time performance monitoring.

 ## How It Works